SamBa61/STAT190/README.md

 demand_model.R file: creating linear regression models to predict energy demand and assessing those models
 - Input: demand_balancing_authority list
 - Output: Five results.rds files (one for each balancing authority) that contain demand time series plots, linear regression models predicting demand, metric accessing model performance, and plots accessing model performance.
-These .rds files get saved into the output folder in the Github repository sam-b branch.
+These .rds files get saved into the output folder in the Github repository sam-b branch when you commit and push the file changes.
 - Note: The California balancing authority .rds files are already in the output folder!

 run_all_demand.R: THE ONLY .R FILE THAT NEEDS TO BE RUN FOR THE DEMAND PORTION OF THIS PROJECT